 There is a certain kind of person in the world.
 He or she has a knack for being "in the know" about the next race coming up, who's putting it on, who the big competitors are, whether the event is worthwhile, and where--exactly--the starting line is.
 This is the person who rolls up to registration and is immediately recognized by the race director, given a hug, and asked if everything is going well.
 This person adds legitimacy to the event because they do--and do well in--so many every year.
 You'd like to hate this person (just a little bit) because they always just know the right thing to do, but you can't because he or she gives you tips on your form, on what the next big race is going to be, on who to watch out for, and all without you needing to beg.

 I am not one of those people, and I started Northern Plains Athletics for people like me.
 I hope this site helps you in your athletic endeavors.

 Founder, Northern Plains Athletics

 Where are you located?

-I (Matt) am currently living in Grand Forks, North Dakota.
+I (Matt) am currently living in East Grand Forks, Minnesota.
 You'll notice that the region served is all within a good day's drive.
 I moved out here several years ago from Vermont, intend to stay at least another few years, and just want to help make life easier for other endurance athletes.

 Why just the region?
 Why not do everything and take over the world?